briankim1512/text-cnn-tensorflow/README.md

   min_eval_frequency: 1000

 slack:
-  webhook_url: ""   # after training notify you using slack-webhook
+  webhook_url: ""   # unused for this project
 ```